Village Catalyst Pilot case studies

 Pat Murphy’s House, Ederney

 The Pat Murphy House sits in the heart of Ederney and has historically been a social focus in the village.
-Ederney Community Development Trust have worked on the restoration, extension and adaptation to the previously ‘at risk’ listed building to provide a new community wellbeing hub.
-The building will also function as a tourist wayfinding facility for local heritage and interest sites and a coffee shop, with lettable spaces for health and wellbeing in the main building and the extended accessible outbuilding to the rear.
+The building is an intact example of ‘living over the shop’, the previous owners having operated the shop while living above it.
+Now known as Murphy’s on Main Street, Ederney Community Development Trust have worked on the restoration, extension and adaptation to the previously ‘at risk’ listed building to provide a new community wellbeing hub.
+The building offers the community a place to connect through its coffee shop, community spaces and wellbeing facilities, alongside being a wayfinding base to link people to local natural and historical assets.

 The Woolstore, Caledon

-The Woolstore was a vacant building in the conservation area, built in the early 1800s and used to store raw wool for the vast Caledon Mill.
-The community was keen to restore the building as a tangible link to the industrial past and coupled with Caledon Regeneration Partnership identifying a need to provide childcare facilities within the village, the restored and extended building has now delivered for the community.
+Caledon Wool Store The Woolstore was a vacant building in the conservation area, built in the early 1800s and used to store raw wool for the vast Caledon Mill.
+The community was keen to restore the building as a tangible link to the industrial past and with help from AHF, Caledon Regeneration Partnership identified a need to provide childcare facilities within the village to keep families living and working there.
+It is now nearly two years since the Wool Store opened as a much-needed childcare facility in the Caledon conservation area, and the restored and extended building has now delivered for the community.
+The extended building combines contemporary spaces with characterful historic spaces to create a bright, welcoming building which doubles as a place to learn the story of Caledon’s rich industrial past.

 The Chandlers House, Rathfriland